 — Cannonball Express (@CannonballTrans) November 9, 2021

-Refrigerating soy sauce after opening is not necessary.
+Refrigerating soy sauce before or after opening is not necessary.
 However, it does help to retain the flavor, and it significantly increases the shelf life.

 So, it depends on what you prefer.
 It’s not as if it’s going to become worse if you do not refrigerate it.